stackbit-projects/ktapson-website-dade9/content/_index.md

       Anthropocene is the way it projects the accumulation of human activity into the environment.
 Performing modes of environmental synthesis across temporalities that places artistic in charge of scientific modes of observation.
 How these relationships, in science, represent.
+Argues that
 seo:
   title: Stackbit Vanilla Theme
   description: The preview of the Vanilla theme